tcampbe/austincodingacademy.com/hire/jonny-abowd.md

 jobtitle: Chief Technology Officer, Web Developer

 location: Austin, TX
-blurb: "Good design is like a refrigerator—when it works, no one notices, but when it doesn’t, it sure stinks." –Irene Au
+blurb: "'Good design is like a refrigerator—when it works, no one notices, but when it doesn’t, it sure stinks.' –Irene Au"

 skills:
   - JavaScript